 According to research from the UK’s Office of National Statistics, commuters ‘have lower life satisfaction, a lower sense that their daily activities are worthwhile, and lower levels of happiness’ when compared to their colleagues.
 This is most pronounced in commuters who spend 60 to 90 minutes getting to work.

 It doesn’t stop there.
-Studies show that commutes that last over 45 minutes also shave years off your lifespan, increase unhealthy habits like eating takeaways and avoiding exercise, and even increase the likelihood of getting divorced by 40 per cent!
+Studies show that commutes that last over 45 minutes also shave years off your lifespan, increase unhealthy habits like eating take-away and avoiding exercise, and even increase the likelihood of divorce by 40 per cent!

-Why do so many of us put up with it then?
-Because (particularly if you live in a large city) it’s a trade-off between a spacious and affordable pad an hour away from work vs. squeezing into a closet-sized studio that’s a 20-minute walk to the office.
+Why do we put up with it then?
+Because it’s a trade-off between living in a spacious and affordable pad an hour away from work vs. squeezing into a tiny one-bedder that’s a 10 minute walk to the office.

-Of course, commuting is an individual choice that’s determined by things like lifestyle, affordability and whether or not you have a family or mortgage – but many economists point to the hidden costs you’re incurring in both time and money when you increase the length of your commute.
+Of course, this is an individual choice that’s determined by things like lifestyle, affordability and whether or not you have a family or mortgage – but many economists point to the hidden costs you’re incurring in both time and money when you increase your commute.

 In a now-famous study, researchers from the University of Zurich found that for every hour of commuting time, you’d need to be paid an additional 40 per cent more of your salary to make the commute worth your while.

-So when you’re looking for a new job, try your hardest to factor in the travel time to work!
+So when you’re looking for a new job, try your darndest to factor in the commute!

-For the ‘happiest’ work commute, science suggests finding a job that’s:
+For the ‘happiest’ work commute, sciences suggests finding a job that’s: